 This Statement of Agency Organization and Operation (“Statement”) is issued and maintained as required by Sections 120.53 and 120.54, Florida Statutes (“F.S.”) and Chapter 28-101, Florida Administrative Code (“F.A.C.”).
 This Statement is intended to assist the public in understanding how the Southwest Florida Water Management District operates, how it is organized, and how to do business or interact with the District.

 The Southwest Florida Water Management District (“District”) is responsible for managing and protecting water resources in west-central Florida.
-The District is both a geographical area covering roughly 10,000 square miles and a political subdivision of the state that serves a population of 4.7 million people.
+The District is both a geographical area covering roughly 10,000 square miles and a political subdivision of the state that serves a population of nearly 6 million people.
 The District encompasses all or part of 16 counties, from Levy County in the north to Charlotte County in the south.
 It extends from the Gulf of Mexico east to the highlands of central Florida.

 The District was initially established in 1961 as a flood protection agency.
 Since then, its responsibilities have grown to include managing the water supply, protecting water quality and preserving natural systems that serve important water-related functions.
 The District’s mission is to protect water resources, minimize flood risks, and ensure the public’s water needs are met.
 The District has four core areas of responsibility: water supply, flood protection, water quality and natural systems, described below.